 Replacing cartridges is easy, they both go only one way so there is no possibility for confusion.
 The upper one you simply pull out, the lower one you push out after unscrewing the bottom cap.
 All steps are described in this pdf document.

 I would conclude this Pure2Go Water Purifier review with a very strong statement: I am convinced that at the moment of writing this text, there is no better and more reliable personal portable water purification system on the market.

 So do I recommend it?
-Well, you have seen the text above; the answer is yes, definitely so, more than any other tool on the market.
+Well, you have seen the text above; the answer is yes, definitely so.
 I am happy to be in the situation to have this tool.
-I have tested it myself at home and recently in mountains, it worked perfectly.
-Nothing more to add here.
+I have tested it myself at home and recently in the mountains, it worked perfectly.
+See how I rate it:

 Thank you for reading.
 If this text has been useful to you, please share it with others.
 In the case of comments and questions, please use the comment box below.
 I wish you a pleasant day.

 Disclosure: I have received these Pure2Go purifiers from the Water One company on my own request for testing.
 They have sent it free of charge and at this point, I wish to thank Kenn Viser and Francis Jenkins.
 However, my judgment about these tools is not affected.
 I do my best to remain unbiased, you can realize this if you read my another review about a water filter which I also received for free but could not recommend.